Physer/Microshop.NET/README.md

 ### Overview

-The Products service is responsible for storing and accessing product data.
+The Products service is responsible for generating and storing product data.
 This only includes directly related product data, so things like prices and stock information is not part of this service.

-The Products service generates a pre-configured amount of fake products when the service starts.
-When the products have been generated, the service publishes a message on the servicebus with all product data.
-The Products service is a console application.
+The Products service exposes an endpoint: `POST /products`.
+This endpoint will generate a pre-configured amount of fake products.
+After the generation of the products, the service publishes a message on the servicebus: `ProductsGenerated`.
+This message contains all the products generated.

-### Tests:

-- Unit Tests
-- Integration Tests
-  - Using [Testcontainers.NET](https://dotnet.testcontainers.org/) to simulate the complete environment.

-### Libraries used:
+### Supported messages

-- Autobogus
-- Autofixture
-- FluentAssertions
-- MassTransit (RabbitMQ)
-- NSubstitute
+#### Consuming

-- Testcontainers
+- None

+#### Publishing

-- XUnit
+- ProductsGenerated

 ## Indexing service

 ### Overview

-The Indexing service is responsible for retrieving product data and storing the data in a search index.

-The Indexing service is a console application that listens for incoming messages.
+The Indexing service is responsible for receiving data and indexing it into the search index.
+The Indexing service listens for incoming messages.
 Once a message is received, the indexing service will store the data in an external search index.

-### Tests:

-- Unit Tests
-- Integration Tests
-  - Using [Testcontainers.NET](https://dotnet.testcontainers.org/) to simulate the complete environment.

-### Libraries used:
+### Supported messages

-- Autofixture
-- Automapper
-- FluentAssertions
+#### Consuming

-- MassTransit (RabbitMQ)
+- ProductsGenerated
-- MeiliSearch
+- PricesGenerated

+#### Publishing

-- NSubstitute
+- None

+## Price service

+### Overview

+The Price service is responsible for generating and storing price data.
+This includes price data only, so no other product assets - besides the product's identifier are available to this service.

+The Price service listens to an incoming `ProductsGenerated` message and uses the products inside that message to generate prices for.
+After the prices are generated, the price data is published as a `PricesGenerated` message, including the price data, on the servicebus.

+### Supported messages

+#### Consuming

-- Testcontainers
+- ProductsGenerated

+#### Publishing

-- XUnit
+- PricesGenerated

 ## Servicebus